Exploring the Impact of Model Scaling on Parameter-Efficient Tuning: Ablation Analyses

-\paragraph{Low threshold of necessary trained parameters} From the results, as shown in the sub-graph \texttt{[a.1] SST2} of \figref{fig:ratio_threshold}, we find that tuning methods will exceed the random performance (0\% on T5; 50\% on BERT) and immediately reach the 80\textasciitilde90\% full-parameter fine-tuning performance when the trainable parameters are more than low thresholds.
-However, the low thresholds are relatively higher on \TXXL.
-Namely, tuning methods require more trained parameters to exceed the random performance.
-This phenomenon is consistent over all tasks on two series of models.
-Hence, we can infer that the model scaling cannot reduce the number of necessary trained parameters to drive PLMs to perform downstream tasks.
+\paragraph{Low Threshold of Necessary Tuned Parameters} From the above results, we find that \APET methods will exceed the random guess performance (0\% on T5; 0\% on BLOOM; 50\% on BERT) and immediately reach the 80\textasciitilde90\% full-parameter fine-tuning performance when the tunable parameters are more than low thresholds.
+However, the low thresholds are relatively higher on larger models (\BERTLARGE, \BLOOMLARGE, \TXXL).
+Namely, \APET methods require more tunable parameters to exceed the random guess performance.
+This phenomenon is consistent over all tasks on all series of models.
+Hence, we can infer that the model scaling cannot reduce the number of necessary tuned parameters to drive PLMs to perform downstream tasks.